chrisdavies/tlite/readme.md

 the toolltip on a wrapper element.
 This was done so that if an element is dynamically removed from the DOM, its tooltip goes with it.

+If putting a tooltip inside of a table, you may want to put `tlite-table` class on the table to ensure proper positioning.

 ## Installing

 Download and include `alite.min.js`